November 03, 2015 / Business

 Flex shaft for a jewelry bench

-A flex shaft or rotary tool is not a necessary item when starting out with a new jeweler's bench, however, plan for one in the future.
+A flex shaft or cordless rotary tool is not a necessary item when starting out with a new jeweler's bench, however, plan for one in the future.
 After the initial purchases for my studio at home, this was the one tool I purchased rather quickly.
 It will help cut back on the time you spend finishing your work using just files and sandpaper.
 I found this was a must-have tool almost immediately.

 Attachments: